gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/downloads.md

 For example, to access the QEMU binaries:

-- go to the **GNU ARM Eclipse QEMU** project at [gnuarmeclipse/qemu](https://github.com/gnuarmeclipse/qemu)
+- go to the **GNU MCU Eclipse QEMU** project at [gnuarmeclipse/qemu](https://github.com/gnu-mcu-eclipse/qemu)
 - be sure you are in the **Code** view; if not, select the right side `<>` code icon
-- identify the [releases](https://github.com/gnuarmeclipse/qemu/releases) link in the upper line:
+- identify the [releases](https://github.com/gnu-mcu-eclipse/qemu/releases) link in the upper line:
   ![Code releases link]({{ site.baseurl }}/assets/images/2015/github-qemu-code-tab-releases.png)
 - click the releases link; this will show the Releases view, with the **Latest release** at the top of the page:
   ![The Latest release view. ]({{ site.baseurl }}/assets/images/2015/github-qemu-code-tab-latest-release.png)